Jo Salter: Royal Air Force

+She appeared on Record Breakers on Friday 15 December 1995.

 Following maternity leave Salter left the RAF in 2000 to become head of technical services with an IT infrastructure company.

-Civilian career

-Salter gives motivational talks, and trains ATC and University Air Squadron cadets at the weekend.
-She married Robert Ashfield in January 1998 in Broughton, Hampshire.
-They have two daughters (born July 1998 and December 2002).

-She has written two books: Energy – 52 ways to fire up your life and become an Energy Angel (Trafford Publishing) and Energize (Hamlyn, Jan 2009).
+Awards

 Salter was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to aviation.

+Also in 2022, Salter was awarded an Honorary Doctor of Arts from Bournemouth University, in recognition of her efforts to promote inclusivity and motivate others.